-Honeywell Lyric C1 Image & Video Quality
+Image & Video Quality

-Honeywell Lyric C1 To Enhance Home Security
+Features That Enhance Home Security

-Of course, we've tried this type of feature before and found that sound recognition doesn't always work as intended.
+That said, we've tried this type of feature before and found that sound recognition doesn't always work as intended.
 To help mitigate this challenge, Honeywell recommends that users place the camera within 49 feet of the smoke alarm.
 The closer the camera is to the smoke alarm, the better.
 Unfortunately, Honeywell admits that smoke alarm detection isn't free from false alarms.
 Beeping sounds from other appliances such as microwave ovens can trigger the camera to notify you.
 If you'd rather not be panicked by false notifications, you can turn off smoke alarm detection.
 The only problem with doing so is that this feature is tied to the sound detection feature, so if you turn it off, you'll lose all sound detection.

-Lyric C1 Software Behavior
+Lyric C1 & Lyric C2 Software Behavior

-Lyric C1 can be controlled and monitored remotely via the Lyric App for Android and iOS devices.
+You can control Lyric C1 and Lyric C2 remotely using the Lyric App for Android and iOS devices.
 Using the app, you can watch live streams, receive motion and sound alerts, view motion and sound-based recordings, and adjust all the camera's settings.

-Lyric C1 Video Storage
+Lyric C1 & C2 Video Storage

 Working With Others & Pricing

-Lyric C1 is now available for purchase on Amazon for $119.00.
+Lyric C1 is available for purchase on Amazon for $119.00.
 The package includes the camera, its magnetic base, a 6-foot power adapter, and the encrypted 8GB SD card.